Introduction

 Can I start construction before my building permit is approved?

-No—wait until you receive your permit to avoid legal issues and potential fines.
+It’s important to wait for your permit approval to avoid any legal issues or fines.

 What should I do if my building permit application is denied?

-Yes, you can appeal the decision or revise your application to address the reasons for denial.
+You can appeal the decision or revise your application to fix the reasons it was denied.

 How can I track the status of my building permit application?

-Yes, most municipalities provide online tracking systems or customer service contacts for updates on your application.
+Most municipalities offer online tracking systems or customer service contacts to help you get updates on your application.

 What are the common reasons for delays in the building permit process?